xfengnefx/PPGfinder/README.md

 Output:

 - 2 intermediate files: prefix.PPG.paf and prefix.PPG.intermediate_results.
-These two can be ignore.
+These two can be ignored.

 - 1 final result file: prefix.PPG.final_results.
 This contains the identified processed pseudogenes, equivalent to table S2 in the manuscript.